Reinstatement of Parental Rights After Termination

 The qualifications for petitioning the court for reinstatement also vary from state to state.
 For instance, Alaska law restricts this remedy to only those who voluntarily relinquished their parental rights; Louisiana law allows children in foster care over the age of 15 to petition for reinstatement of their parents' rights; and Washington law doesn't specify who may or may not petition the court.

 The following examples illustrate the differences in state laws:

 Get Started on Reinstating Your Parental Rights by Talking to an Attorney

-Few things are as painful as losing one's parental rights, but those who clean up their act and take the necessary steps can have those rights reinstated.
+Few things are as painful as losing one's parental rights.
+But reinstatement of parental rights after termination is definitely a possibility for those who have made the necessary life changes.
 Get started today by talking to a local family law attorney about your particular situation and learn more about the process to reinstate your parental rights.